UNINETTSigma2/documentation/development/debugging.md

 Parameters Dialog Box.
 Now click the **Go** button from the execution control commands in the Process Window.
 A popup window will ask whether you want to start the job in a stopped state.
-Click **Yes**, and the source code of your program will show in the sourec pane of the Process Window.
+Click **Yes**, and the source code of your program will show in the source pane of the Process Window.
 You are now ready to start the debugging session.

+<h4 id="debugging-interactive">Interactive Batch System Debugging</h4>

+When running TotalView in the batch system, first start an interactive Slurm batch job session:

+    $ salloc --account=<my_account> --time <HH:MM> -N <no_of_nodes>

+Start TotalView with the executable:

+<h5>Open MPI</h5>

+    $ mpirun -tv ./mpi_prog

+<h5>Intel MPI</h5>

+    $ totalview srun -a --ntasks-per-node=<ntasks> ./mpi_prog

+Your program will now execute within TotalView on the number of nodes specified in the Slurm job allocation.

+<h4 id="Totalview-doc">Further Information</h4>

+* For more information see the [TotalView Documentation](https://www.roguewave.com/help-support/documentation/totalview) page